batudal/honestwork-docs/docs/concepts/membership/membership.md

 sidebar_position: 1
 ---

-# NFT Membership
+# Creators

-Introducing **HonestWork Genesis NFT** - the ultimate freelancer membership to our platform.
-AI-generated visuals and 3 tiers to choose from make your NFT a unique key to unlock access to HonestWork features and benefits.
+Creators are holders of **HonestWork Genesis NFT** that unlocks access to HonestWork features and benefits.

-What's more, HonestWork Genesis also records your revenue on the blockchain, enabling you to earn future airdrops based on your performance.
-Join HonestWork today and take your freelancing career to the next level!
+HonestWork Genesis NFTs also record your revenue on the blockchain, enabling you to earn future airdrops based on your performance.

 Visit [honestwork.app/mint](https://honestwork.app/mint) to mint a new one or upgrade existing 😎